Tips for Home Schools in Texas: From Making Lessons Fun to Document Shredding in Houston

 You need to keep good records of what your child does for their schooling.
 One way to do this is to keep paper records of the lessons, activities, and grades.
 At the end of each semester, year, or unit, you can scan the records, worksheets, tests, and other important documents so you can store them on a jump drive.
 This is an easy way to keep the information organized without having to hang on to all of the original documents.

 As you decide what records you are going to scan and which ones can just be thrown away without scanning, it is better to err on the side of caution.
 If you think that you might need proof of something later, scan and keep the document.
 You should also scan and keep things that your child is especially proud of.
+If you decide to throw something away, its best to choose document shredding as the way to dispose of sensitive documents.

 Coincidentally, scanning and organizing things is a good strategy for parents who don’t homeschool because you can keep art projects and other items that your child makes in school.
 Refrigerator art is a nice touch to your kitchen, but when it is time to rotate out to new art, you have to do something with the old art.